 "But I am afraid that just as Eve was deceived by the serpent's cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ."
 2 Corinthians 11:3 NIV

-There are many things that pull at the hearts and minds of our children; addiction is just one of them.
+There are many things that pull at the hearts and minds of our children, addiction is just one of them.
 Money, fame, education, sports are all vying for position in their lives.
 Their attention, like ours, is pulled in a dozen different directions.

 So, while I drove my kids to basketball practice and music lessons and hurried them through their homework and chores, sin was crouching at our door.
 And all these activities, while they were important, were never meant to be our priority.

-If only it were as simply as saying, "Jesus, you are my first priority!
+If only it were as simple as saying, "Jesus, you are my first priority!
 You are my only priority!"
 It's not always easy to live in the real world and keep Jesus as our #1 priority, is it?
 It's not easy for our children either.

 Sound the Alarm!

 The day addiction knocked at our door, it walked in quietly.
 No alarms or sirens were sounded to warn us that it was here.
-To say we were caught off guard was an understatement.
+To say we were caught off guard is an understatement.
 To say I hit the panic button is also one.

 The day addiction slipped in, it didn’t just sit like a proper gentleman on the living room sofa either.
 It kicked off its shoes and ran straight for the family room.
 It was planning to stay a while.

-The destruction it left in its wake looked like the Tasmanian Devil set a bomb off in our house.
+The destruction it left in its wake looked like the Tasmanian Devil set off a bomb in our house.
 We experienced total devastation.
 The home we thought was built on a firm foundation scattered like straw in the wind with just one blow of his mighty breath.

 Our lives would never be the same.
 But while Evil was busy huffing and puffing, God had a plan.
 He always has a plan, and our destruction is definitely not part of it.